pnchatterji/bosch-one/doc/COINES/COINES for Zephyr User Guide.md

 ## Default Directory Structure

-Following is the default directory structure if Bosch-One is installed as per default settings. vx.y.z is the nrf Connect SDK / Bosch-One version number.
+Following is the default directory structure if Bosch One is installed as per default settings. vx.y.z is the nrf Connect SDK / Bosch-One version number.
 ```
 ncs
 ├── app                     User Applications (recommended location)